wassimbj/chatr/readme.md

 ## Demo
 Check [Demo](https://chatr-demo.netlify.com)

+## Note
+i didnt have time to make the demo work again, so if you want to test it in your local machine, just clone the repo
+cd into the server and run ```npm start```
+and the same to the client, and you shall see it working, **dont forget to put your redis credentials**

 # Features
 - Express.js Server + React.js Client
 - Session authentication with the help of **express-session** package